What Exactly is People-Pleasing? Let’s Get Into it.

 Your people-pleasing response feels trapped in hurt, criticism, and shame.
 And you notice you deserve something different: kinder and more nurturing.
 Developing love and gentleness for this part of you is absolutely possible.

-Interested in childhood trauma therapy or teen counseling in Connecticut or Virginia?
+Interested in childhood trauma therapy or therapy for teen anxiety in Connecticut or Virginia?

 Alice Zic is a licensed trauma therapist offering online therapy in Connecticut and Virginia.
 Alice’s specialties include parentification trauma, childhood trauma, and teen anxiety.
 Through an Internal Family Systems (IFS) approach, Alice supports clients to heal people-pleasing and perfectionism and find their true, authentic selves.
 Schedule a free consult call to begin working with Alice below: